supergrayfly/spectrrfi-client/src/guide/guide.md

 ![Confirm Creating a Sale Offer](./../pics/createSaleOfferConfirm.webp)

-Clicking the 'Create Buy Offfer' button will prompt you to confirm the transaction in your wallet.
+Clicking the 'Create Buy Offer' button will prompt you to confirm the transaction in your wallet.
 After its confirmation, your offer will be open and visible to others!

 #### Buy Offer